-The Theater Management department prepares aspiring leaders to create organizational environments increasingly favorable to the creation of theater art and its presentation to appreciative audiences.
+The Theater Management department prepares aspiring managerial and artistic leaders to create organizational environments favorable to the creation of theater art and responsive to their communities.
 The department provides students with the knowledge, skills, experience, and values to enter the field at high levels of responsibility, to move quickly to leadership positions, and ultimately to advance the state of management practice and the art form itself.

 Although the focus is on theater, many graduates have adapted their education successfully to careers in dance, opera, media, and other fields.